 }

-No need to change any thing on the local.settings.json file.
-The default file code should looks like the same as below
+No need to change anything on the local.settings.json file.
+The default file code should look the same as below

 {